Strong dispersion property for the quantum walk on the hypercube

-Lastly, this maximum is achieved at $x=0^n$ (at even numbered steps) or at vertices $x$ with $|x|=1$ (for odd numbered steps).
-This is shown in the lower right panel of \cref{fig:fourfigures} where we plot $\max_x P(x, t)$ and $P(0^n, t)$ for even numbered steps $t$.
+Lastly, for $t\leq t_{\min}$ this maximum is achieved at $x=0^n$ (at even numbered steps) or at vertices $x$ with $|x|=1$ (for odd numbered steps).
+This is shown in the lower panel of \cref{fig:figure1_AD} where we plot $\max_x P(x, t)$ and $P(0^n, t)$ for even numbered steps $t$ (as the probability at $0^n$ is $0$ at odd steps).
 The panel shows that the maximum is achieved at $x=0^n$ until the moment when the probability $\max_x P(x, t)$ starts increasing again.